krobelus/rate-experiments/README.md

 with deletions where every lemma is RAT.
 Given that a solver emits all learned clauses and clause deletions in the DRAT proof, the checker can reproduce the exact same formula that the solver was working on.

+While deletions were added to proofs to optimize checking runtime, they can have also be required to make an inference due to RAT non-monotonic [@philipp_rebola_unsatproofs].

 LRAT Proofs
 -----------